 Please do not enter RDS qualifier if you have already qualified for the RDS at a previous qualifier, as it could inadvertently block someone else’s chance of qualifying for Dublin.
 Qualifying places do not pass down along the line.
-Please enter the separate ladies side saddle class (class 107) in this case to get your practice in and to gain your points towards the Side Saddle Ireland league.
+Please enter the combined ladies/intermediate side saddle class to get your practice in and to gain your points towards the Side Saddle Ireland league.

 RDS Ladies’ Side-Saddle Class: